Question:How do I set up an IEP for my child with ADHD?

-Before going elsewhere, you might want to find out exactly what services the school system could offer you and when they could provide them.
-If the timeframe or suggestions for providing needed services is unacceptable to you, there are independent educational testers that you can go to privately.
+Before going elsewhere, you might want to find out exactly what services the school system could offer you and when.
+If the time-frame or suggestions for providing needed services are unacceptable to you, there are independent educational testers that you can go to privately.
 The following articles will give you an idea of what to expect from the testing process:

 Be a good consumer in this process.
 Ask potential testers, tutors, and consultants about their experiences and specialization before you choose a provider.
-You want to make sure that the person you choose will be a good match for your child.
+You want to make sure that the person you choose is a good match for your child.

-Whether or not he is found eligible for special services, the evaluation, among other things, will help determine your child's academic strengths and weaknesses and how best he learns.
-This should make the decision about how to help your child in subsequent years seem clearer.
+Whether or not he is found eligible for special services, the evaluation will help determine your child's academic strengths and weaknesses and how he best learns.
+This should guide you in supporting your child academically and emotionally in the years to come.

-Because your child is bright, he may be able to compensate, at this point, for any learning difficulties that he might have.
-But as he gets older and the reading material in school gets more challenging, your child may find it increasingly difficult to compensate and he may fall further behind.
-This is why the earlier the cause of his reading weaknesses is determined and addressed, the better chance your child has of truly reaching his academic potential.
+Because your child is bright, he may currently be able to compensate for his learning difficulties.
+But as he gets older and the reading material in school gets more challenging, it may become increasingly difficult to compensate, and he may fall further behind as a result.
+But the earlier the cause of his reading weaknesses is determined and addressed, the better chance your child has of truly reaching his academic potential.

-As your child gets older, it may be increasingly difficult for him to compensate, so the gap between his ability and achievement may be widening.
+As your child gets older, it may become increasingly difficult for him to compensate, and the gap between his ability and potential achievement may widen.
 If your child does have a learning disability, it will be easier to detect now than when he was in kindergarten.
 The following articles describe characteristics common to children with dyslexia and other learning disabilities.
-You may want to look through them to see if you recognize some of your childs challenges in these descriptions:
+Look through them to see if you recognize any of your childs challenges in these descriptions:

-Remember that you can be the strongest and most knowledgeable advocate for your son, so trust your instincts and dont give up!
-The sooner your son receives the assistance he needs and the quicker you and his teachers can work together to develop a plan for helping him at home and school, the better his outcome for truly reaching his academic potential.
+Remember that you are the strongest and most knowledgeable advocate for your son, so trust your instincts and dont give up!
+The sooner your son receives the assistance he needs and the quicker you and his teachers work together to develop a plan for home and school, the closer he will be to fully realizing his academic potential.

 If your school is one in which 1) at-risk students are given intensified learning experiences; 2) differentiated instruction is provided; 3) teachers are continually improving their skills; 4) lessons are geared to ongoing performance assessments; and 5) very young students receive the help they need early and often you can safely support promotion for your child.
 If you are not convinced that your child will get the support he needs to succeed in the next grade, you may want to strongly support his retention.
 In addition to academic factors, it is important to weigh the child's age, size, emotional maturity and physical development when considering retention.
 Also examine the program that will be offered it should be a new, challenging experience not a repeat of the same lessons and texts.